Robert Pfeifle

-Robert Pfeifle (1880-1958) was an American politician who served as mayor of the City of Bethlehem, Pennsylvania for five terms between 1930 and 1950.
-A Democrat, Pfeifle led the city through the great depression and World War II.
+Robert Pfeifle (1880–1958) was an American politician who served as mayor of the City of Bethlehem, Pennsylvania for five terms between 1930 and 1950.
+A Democrat, Pfeifle led the city through the Great Depression and World War II.

 A biography of Pfeifle, Dare to be Brave, was published posthumously in 1977; it was co-written by his granddaughter, Jean Pfeifle McQuade, and a retired reporter, Frank Orpe.

-Early life
+Early life and education

-Bob Pfeifle was born on April 14, 1880, on a farm in Almont, Pennsylvania (a former crossroads village in what was then farm country, near Sellersville).
+Pfeifle was born on April 14, 1880, on a farm in Almont, Pennsylvania (a former crossroads village in what was then farm country, near Sellersville).
 His parents were Franklin (Frank) and Catherine (Headman) Pfeifle, of Pennsylvania Dutch ancestry.
 The family moved in the 1880s, and Bob's primary-school education was at Lansdale.
 The family moved to Philadelphia when Pfeifle was 12 years old.
 He served his apprenticeship as a blacksmith there in the 1890s.
 He did not like the blacksmith trade, but because his father insisted, he finished the apprenticeship; afterward, from 1899, he left that trade and took up the one he preferred, carpentry, in which he remained for decades afterward.
 As a young man he took up the harmonica, tap dancing, and amateur theatre.
 McQuade and Orpe said, "He took up boxing, and became a competent amateur, but gave up the ring, he said later, after he got "clobbered."

+Career

-In 1902, he moved to Bethlehem, continuing to work as a carpenter.
-In 1905 he both got married (to Gertrude E. Heller) and started his self-employment.
+In 1902, he moved to Bethlehem, Pennsylvania, where he continued to work as a carpenter.
+In 1905 he both married Gertrude E. Heller and started his self-employment.
 After some years of handyman-type work and running a small planing mill, his business grew into a general contracting firm.

 His firm remained successful for years afterward and established him with a comfortable standard of living; although he was not a millionaire and his Church Dutch moral standards did not include idolizing wealth, he built for himself and his family a large house on Webster Street with fine masonry and carpentry, and he was well-off in the 1920s.
 He served as the director of the Bethlehem National Bank from 1915 to 1928, and in 1929 (before the crash) he was its principal stockholder.
 He was also the director of the Lehigh Valley Cold Storage Company from 1910 to 1928.
 McQuade and Orpe list various companies of which he was president or a director in the 1920s.
 He belonged to various business and service organizations and clubs.